DM872/dm872.github.io/_assignments/vrptw.md

         [0,  6,  6,  4,  4,  5,  6,  5,  4,  0]
         ])

-    #The initial routes for Task 4
+    #The initial routes for Task 4 and 5
     #Each row describe the customers visited in a route.
 If the n'th index in a row is '1.0', then the route visits customer n.
     routes = array([
         [0, 0, 0, 1, 0, 1, 1, 0],